drduh/macOS-Security-and-Privacy-Guide/README.md

 **Warning:** This will cause your browser to give a warning when you visit a site using certificates signed by these CA's and may cause breakage in other software.
 Don't distrust Apple root certificates or it will cause lots of breakage in macOS!

-The risk of a [man in the middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack in which a coerced or compromised certificate authority trusted by your system issues a fake/rogue SSL certificate is quite low, but still [possible](https://en.wikipedia.org/wiki/DigiNotar#Issuance_of_fraudulent_certificates).
+The risk of a [man in the middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack in which a coerced or compromised certificate authority trusted by your system issues a fake/rogue TLS certificate is quite low, but still [possible](https://en.wikipedia.org/wiki/DigiNotar#Issuance_of_fraudulent_certificates).

 ## Web